oxiby/book/src/guide/closures.md

 We might wonder why closures are useful if they are defined and used more or less like regular functions.
 There are two main reasons.

-> [!WARNING]
-> Calling a closure like a function doesn't work yet.
-> Instead, you must invoke the `call` method on the closure, i.e. `closure.call()`.
-> The version of the above program found in the examples directory uses the currently working form.

 ## Closures as function parameters

 Since closures are values, they can be passed as arguments to functions.